 Once your one campaign is over, it might seem tempting to sit back and relax after all the chaos.
 Sadly, that’s the wrong approach.
 Now’s the time to be more proactive than ever, using your time to reflect on how the campaign went.
 Although it’s tempting, don’t get distracted by the next exciting campaign idea.
 This time is for reflection only.
 After all, you wouldn’t head out on the road again if you’d recently discovered your engine wasn’t up to scratch.

-Carry out a campaign retrospective at the end of every campaign.
+Carry out a campaign retrospective at the end of every campaign to ensure an optimised and flexible global campaign process.
 This will allow you to see what worked and, most importantly, what didn’t work.
 Look at every aspect of your campaign – from planning to delivery – and pick apart every tiny detail.
 It might sound time consuming but the results are worth it.
 Future campaigns will come together even faster and far more efficiently, resulting in increased ROI and speed to market.

-We hope this roadmap to next gen global campaign delivery has given you lots to think about when mapping out your next campaign journey.
+We hope this roadmap to flexible global campaign planning and delivery has given you lots to think about when mapping out your next global campaign.

 Here at Freedman, our mission is to put you on the fast track to global greatness.
 Our solutions are catered to your challenges, helping you overcome global marketing obstacles.
-For more info, see here.
+To get in touch with our experts, see here.